tweag/chainsail/app/scheduler/README.md

        we already have the necessary security group created in the eu-central-1 region, so you should leave the region to that setting for development.
 1. Boot up docker and redis using docker-compose: `docker-compose --file example/docker-compose.yaml up`
-1. Download the JSON file that contains your firebase service account key by following [this instruction](https://firebase.google.com/docs/admin/setup/#initialize-sdk) and set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to that:
-    ```shell
-    export GOOGLE_APPLICATION_CREDENTIALS="/home/user/Downloads/service-account-file.json"
-    ```
 1. Start the celery task worker:
     ```shell
     # Its easiest to run things from the repository root directory